EvilCheetah/reactjs-vehicle-equipment-icons/README.md

 This is the third visualization project.
 It was written to choose the best way to display/represent vehicle equipment, commercial drivers might have.
 There were 3 ways to display it: **abbreviations**, with hover explanation, **full description** and **icons**.
 In this project, I was focused on flexbox and grid layouts, their difference, styling, etc.

-Additional thanks❤️ to [FlatIcon](https://www.flaticon.com/), for free icons used as placeholders to demonstrate equipment in this project.
+Additional thanks ❤️ to [FlatIcon](https://www.flaticon.com/), for free icons used as placeholders to demonstrate equipment in this project.

 ## How to Run